 National Static Electricity Day

-National Static Electricity Day is a holiday that’s observed annually on January 9th and pays homage to the imbalance of electrical charges in or on a material that’s commonly called static electricity.
+National Static Electricity Day is a holiday observed annually on January 9th that pays homage to the imbalance of electrical charges in or on a material, commonly known as static electricity.
 Although we don’t understand why anyone would create a holiday dedicated to this form of electricity, we’re more than eager to talk about how this holiday is celebrated and some of the fun things people can do on this day.

 What Is Static Electricity?

-Static Electricity is an imbalance of electrical charges on or within a material.
-The charge remains until one of two things happens: one, it’s able to move in the form of a current, or two, it’s able to be electrically discharged.
-This is different from current electricity that flows from one place to another through conductors or wiring.
+Static electricity is an imbalance of electrical charges on or within a material.
+The charge remains until it can either move in the form of a current or be electrically discharged.
+This is different from current electricity, which flows from one place to another through conductors or wiring.

 Electrifying Facts About Static Electricity

-• Static charges build up when two surfaces rub against one another.
-This causes electrons to move from one surface to another.
+• Static charges build up when two surfaces rub against one another, causing electrons to move from one surface to another.

-• Lightning is considered to be a big version of static electricity.
+• Lightning is considered a big version of static electricity.

-• Static electricity can be created by rubbing a balloon on hair or rubbing silk on a glass rod or on hair.
+• Static electricity can be created by rubbing a balloon on hair or silk on a glass rod or hair.

 • Paint sprayers, photocopiers, and printers all use static electricity for their operation.